 The District of Columbia is a single unit of government that provides many of the services typically provided by and shared between state and local levels of government in the fifty states.
 Typical local-level revenue sources used by the District include the real property tax, personal property tax, deed transfer and recordation taxes, traffic fines, and a variety of other taxes and fees.
 D.C. also uses many state-level revenue sources, including the individual income tax, the general sales and use tax, motor vehicle license fees, business net income taxes and various excise taxes.
 The District levies various taxes and a great number of fees in support of General Fund revenue each year.
-With over \$8.5 billion in revenue flowing into the General Fund in fiscal year 2017, our taxpayers are important investors in the nation's capital city.
+With over \$9.7 billion in revenue flowing into the General Fund in fiscal year 2019, our taxpayers are, as always, important investors in the nation's capital city.

-The District's principal local revenue producers are the individual income tax, real property taxes, and the sales taxes.
-The real property tax, which is generally administered by local jurisdictions, is the largest source of tax receipts for the District government, accounting for 28.9 percent of total local-source General Fund revenues in fiscal year 2017.
+The District's principal local revenue producers are the real property tax, the individual income tax, and the general sales tax.
+The real property tax, which is generally administered by local jurisdictions, is the largest source of tax receipts for the District government, accounting for 27.8 percent of total local-source General Fund revenues in fiscal year 2019.
 Several property tax relief options are available to eligible property owners.
 The most widely used is the Homestead Deduction Program.
-For owner-occupied residences of five units or less, the homestead program provides a \$73,350 deduction from the assessed value.
+For owner-occupied residences of five units or less, the homestead program provides a \$75,700 deduction from the assessed value for fiscal year 2020.
 Other property tax relief measures include a 10 percent cap on the annual growth of real property tax liability for homeowners and the Senior Citizen and Disabled Homeowner Tax Relief Program, which allows certain senior citizens and persons with disabilities to claim a 50 percent reduction in property taxes.
+The FY 2020 Budget Support Act of 2019, effective October 1, 2019 provides additional real property tax relief to seniors and persons with disabilities that own and occupy a home in the District, by including a 5 percent cap on the annual growth of the taxable assessed value of the individual's home from the prior tax year.

-The individual income tax, which generally is administered by state governments, is the second largest source of tax revenue for the District, providing 22.9 percent of the total local-source General Fund revenues for fiscal year 2017.
+The individual income tax, which generally is administered by state governments, is the second largest source of tax revenue for the District, providing 23.6 percent of the total localsource General Fund revenues for fiscal year 2019.
 Because the individual income tax is progressive, the rate of increase for income tax revenues is greater than the rate of increase in income subject to the tax.
-Personal income tax credits include: out-of-state tax credit, credit for child and dependent care expenses, D.C. low income credit, property tax credit, and D.C. earned income tax credit.
+Personal income tax credits include an out-of-state tax credit, a credit for child and dependent care expenses, a property tax credit, and the D.C. earned income tax credit.

 The District's third largest revenue producer, the sales and use tax, is based on taxable sales in the District, which include most retail items, construction materials, and utilities used by business entities.
-Groceries, prescription and non-prescription drugs, and professional services such as consulting, engineering, legal, and physician services, are exempt from the sales and use tax.
+Groceries, feminine hygiene products and diapers, prescription and nonprescription drugs, and professional services such as consulting, engineering, legal, and physician services, are exempt from the sales and use tax.
 The sales and use tax is generally administered by state and local governments.
-This tax provided 16.6 percent of the District's fiscal year 2017 local revenue.
+This tax provided 16.4 percent of the District's fiscal year 2019 General Fund revenue.